wilsonmar/wilsonmar.github.io/_posts/2025-07-02-solar-panels.md

 1. What is the range of tilt angles?

    PROTIP: It depends on where you live.
-At the top of United States near the Canadian border, the tilt angle ranges from 18.8 degrees to 48.8 degrees: https://7451111251303.gumroad.com/l/trixm
+For example, at the 48.8 parallel near the top of United States below the Canadian border, the tilt angle ranges from 18.8 degrees to 48.8 degrees:
    <br />
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1752595340/solar-tilt-1682x794_yfyd0s.png"><img alt="solar-tilt-1682x794_yfyd0s.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1752595340/solar-tilt-1682x794_yfyd0s.png" /></a>
+   <a target="_blank" href="https://7451111251303.gumroad.com/l/trixm"><em>From Excel file</em></a>

 1. Calculate the Solar Panel angle for your city/state/zip code at: